gregoryjflaherty/battleship/README.md

 # Battleship

 This is a playable game of Battleship that runs in a REPL interface.
 The game will allow a single human player to play against a (simplistic) computer player.
-The project was completed by Austin Moore and Greg Flahtery as part of the Turing 2111 BE Module 1 pair project requirement.
+The project was completed by Austin Moore and Greg Flaherty as part of the Turing 2111 BE Module 1 pair project requirement.
 More information about the project can be found [here](https://backend.turing.edu/module1/projects/battleship/index)

 ## Evaluation Rubric